-Cornell Undergrad Research To Action - Youth (CURTA-Y)
+Cornell Undergraduate Research To Action - Youth (CURTA-Y) club and Circular Cities and Research to Action

 2023 - Ongoing